leonyork/website/README.md

 Uses [LambCI](https://github.com/lambci/lambci) to build on a push to GitHub.
 As part of the build, we'll run the tests against a functions and database created in the cloud.

-If all is successful, deploys to production
+If all is successful, deploys to production.